mogvision/ADL/README.md

 # ADL: Adversarial Distortion Learning for denoising medical and computer vision images
-This repo contains training and testing codes for USRNet, DnCNN, FFDNet, SRMD, DPSR, MSRResNet, ESRGAN, BSRGAN, SwinIR
+This repo contains training and testing codes for ADL